Amsterdam Central Station is the principal railway station in the city although there are a number of other stations which may be useful for visitors.

 Facilities at Sloterdijk station include AKO (newsagents), Albert Heijn To Go (mini-supermarket), ETOS (chemist) plus Julia’s, Starbucks and various snack bars.

-GVB Metro line 50 runs through Amsterdam Sloterdijk and new tram 19 will serve Diemen via Leidseplein.
+GVB Metro line 50 runs through Amsterdam Sloterdijk and tram 19 serves Diemen via Leidseplein.

-Also departing from outside Sloterdijk are international coach services from OUIBUS and the Flixbus
+Also departing from outside Sloterdijk are international coach services from OUIBUS (Blablabus) and Flixbus

 Sloterdijk station has the following rail lines: Amsterdam-Schiphol (upper level), Amsterdam-Haarlem and Amsterdam-Zandam (lower level).
 The main station hall is at an intermediate level.